citp/privacy-policy-historical/d/de/dec/decisionpoint.com.md

 Newsletter subscribers who no longer wish to receive our newsletter mailings may opt-out by completing the form on this page or by replying to the mailing with the word “CANCEL” in the subject line.
 They can also opt-out by contacting support@stockcharts.com.

-Paying members who no longer wish to receive optional mailings from us can opt-out using the form under the “Your Account” link on the Members home page.
+Paying members who no longer wish to receive optional mailings from us can opt-out using the unsubscribe link included at the bottom of the email.
 They can also opt-out by contacting support@stockcharts.com.

 ## Links